Andreweweith/AW-Whiteboard/README.md

 - Whiteboard is still very much **IN DEVELOPMENT**, so many of the features required to achieve this goal are still unimplemented or being developed.

-- This project began as a team project for a Software Engineering course, but I have continued development independently.
-The few  segments of code that were contributed by members of that team are credited as such in comments.
+- This project began as a team project for a Software Engineering course, and is being continued independently.

 <br/>